jduda27/RecurssionAssignment/README.md

 # Recurssion Assignment

 ## GCD Method
-The Greatest Common Denominator method that takes in two integers and returns the GCD
+The Greatest Common Denominator method that takes in two integers and returns the GCD.
 ```Java
 	public static int gcd(int a, int b) {